marsh-circle/civicrm-user-guide/docs/pledges/what-you-need-to-know.md

 In order for reminders to be sent:

-1. The Process Pledges (process_pledge) scheduled job must be enabled to updates pledge payment statuses and sends the payment reminders.
+1. The Process Pledges (process_pledge) scheduled job must be enabled to update pledge payment statuses and send the payment reminders.
     Alternatively a cron job can be scheduled to run this specific task apart from other scheduled jobs.
 Refer to the *Scheduled Jobs* chapter for more information.